 Comparing Different Credit Scores

 There are quite a number of credit score reporting agencies worldwide.
-These agencies have different reporting standards and for the same financial history, your credit score may differ across the board.
+These agencies have different reporting standards and for the same financial history, therefore your credit score may differ across the board.
 Some of the top reporting agencies include Experian, Equifax, and Transunion.
 Ultimately, your FICO score is what is all boils down to.

 The differences between your FICO scores and VantageScores may be as wide as about 100 points.
 Given that, the factors that cause a decline in your scores include a decrease in the average age of your accounts, an increase in utilization, reports from a new account, multiple inquiries or an update in derogatory information on your account.